dyxribo/derondecamp.com/README.md

 ## Development server

+With npm installed on your system, run `npm install` in the project directory to automatically install the necessary packages for the project.
-Run `ng serve` for a dev server, and add the `--open` flag to automatically open the local test.
+Then, run `ng serve` for a dev server, and add the `--open` flag to automatically open the local test.
 You can also navigate to `http://localhost:4200/` manually.
 The application will automatically reload if you change any of the source files while the command is running.

 ## Build